joshbegley/nyt-latest/README.md

-**From Slaggert to Levshunov, dissecting pivotal moments in Blackhawks' loss to Devils**\
+**From Landon Slaggert to Artyom Levshunov, dissecting pivotal moments in Blackhawks' loss to Devils**\
 `Disallowed goals, penalties and the lack thereof, growing pains and more all played a part in a tight game.`\
 https://nytimes.com/athletic/6234410/2025/03/26/blackhawks-penalties-levshunov-sorenson-devils/